Handbook of Business Procedures

-- The purchasing buyer reviews the evaluation team’s recommendation with the assistant vice president and director of procurement and payment services, who will approve or decline the recommendation.
+- The purchasing buyer reviews the evaluation team’s recommendation with the assistant vice president and director of procurement services, who will approve or decline the recommendation.

 - An award letter is sent to the successful proposer and is contingent on the successful negotiation of a contract.
 Regret letters are sent to the unsuccessful proposers.

 - The award results are publically posted on the Texas Comptroller of Public Accounts Electronic State Business Daily (ESBD) website.